Some Extra Context:

 To the Public Utility Commission:

-Scientists from around the world continue to sound the alarm bells that climate change is creating unprecedented risk to life around the world.
-The most recent IPCC report specifically says solar power and other renewable energy have to continue to be supported by governments in order to avoid the worst impacts of climate change.
+Scientists continue to sound the alarm bells that climate change is creating unprecedented risk to life around the world.
+There is broad consensus that we need to transition to a fully electric power grid and that local governments must support policies that accelerate this shift to avoid the worst impacts of climate change.
 I believe that we have an obligation to swiftly transition to an electric grid powered entirely by local renewable energy.
 Everyone should be able to choose solar and do their part to address the climate crisis.

 I am already seeing the impacts of climate change – less snow, more rain, and more extreme weather events impacting communities around the state and the world.
 This is not the time for slow action.
 We need to accelerate our electric grid’s transition to 100% renewable energy.